 Applications for advanced (paramedic) courses received by the published deadline will be reviewed for the required documentation listed above by the EMS Admissions Committee during the five days immediately following the deadline.
 Only complete applications will be considered for selection.

-Applications will be prioritized for selection to the Paramedic Course Waiting List using the point system described below.
+Applications will be prioritized for selection to the Paramedic Course Waiting List using the applicant's score on the FISDAP entrance exam.